10 Best Concrete Stains of 2023 – Reviews & Top Picks

 Solvent-based

-If you want to tint solvent-based coating, then you’ll like to use this type of stain.
-They’ve got a reputation for drying quite quickly, but you’ll have to make sure that it’s compatible with the coating’s chemical make-up.
+If you want to tint solvent-based coating, you’ll like to use this type of stain.
+It has a reputation for drying quite quickly, but you’ll have to make sure that it’s compatible with the coating’s chemical makeup.

 Solvent-based types are more suitable indoors.
 The problem outdoors is that the stain bonds to the coating, not the concrete.
 Once the coating wears off, the stain color will also diminish.
-It’s better to opt for a solvent-based sealer if you want to protect outdoor surfaces.
+It’s better to use a solvent-based sealer to protect outdoor surfaces.

 Safety